Master Hydraulic Engineering (description by TU Delft)

 Within the Hydraulic Engineering track, five specialisations are offered.
 Each Hydraulic Engineering student must choose their compulsory courses within the framework of at least one of these specialisations.
 These specialisations are:

 - Environmental Fluid Mechanics

 - Flood Risk

-More information about the structure of the track Hydraulic Engineering and its course structure can be found in the Prospectus MSc Hydraulic Engineering (of the MSc Civil Engineering of TU Delft).
+More information about the structure of the track Hydraulic Engineering and its course structure can be found in the Brochure MSc Hydraulic Engineering (of the MSc Civil Engineering of TU Delft).
 The guide also aims to assist the student with his/her choice out of the different track specializations, and hence also with the subjects corresponding to these specializations.
 Furthermore, the guide contains some important information regarding the graduation procedure.

 Hydraulic engineers work in any number of projects across the globe for employers such as contractors, dredging companies, engineering bureaus, water administrators and academic bodies.
 Are you currently looking for an internship, thesis subject, PhD position or job?
 Then please take a look at our Careers-page, which gives an overview of current vacancies at our faculty and partners.

 An important part of the MSc programme is the MSc Thesis Project (CIE5060-09, 40 EC).
 Detailed information about the MSc Thesis Project and the graduation procedures can be found in the ‘Guidelines MSc Thesis Hydraulic Engineering’, which can be found on Brightspace under the organization Master Hydraulic Engineering for current students.